ColeTownsend/Balzac/readme.md

 * File types: (leave blank, unless you want to limit it to jpg, png, etc.)

-## To darken the header on pages and articles, use the tag
+#### *To darken the header on pages and articles, make sure to put "darken" in your Header Style field.

 For reference: